Recommended Books for Nurturing the Christian Woman's Heart and Faith

 - A Lineage of Grace: Five Stories of Unlikely Women Who Changed Eternity by Francine Rivers.
 I have enjoyed all of Francine River's books, but this series was amazing.
 There are five books in this series, one for each of the women mentioned in the lineage of Jesus.
 We experience the scandal, the struggles, and the faith of Tamar, Rahab, Ruth, Bathsheba and Mary.

 - Land of Silence by Tessa Afshar.
+I've read and loved every single one of Tessa Afshar's biblical historical fiction, but this one is my absolute favorite.
 This is the story of the woman with the issue of blood who touched the hem of Jesus' garment.
 We have no idea what this woman was like, what her backstory was, but Afshar creates a compelling story starting from the woman's childhood and continuing on after her encounter with Jesus that demonstrates the power of healing and redemption not just for the body, but for the heart as well.
-(Edited to add, I've since read EVERY book written by Tessa Afshar, and all are phenomenal!!)

 There's so many books I could have chosen, but I'm gonna end there.
 What books do you think I should have added?
 And which ones are you now planning to read?